 The UK Research Centre in Non-Destructive Evaluation links university research with industrial Non-Destructive Evaluation (NDE) users to create a world-leading centre of excellence in NDE research.
 It combines innovative science with industrial applicability, with the overarching objectives of achieving excellence in exploitable research, industrial benefit at low cost, and raising the quality of industrial NDE.
 The EPSRC has committed £8m funding to the Centre, which is a collaboration between the Universities of Bristol, Strathclyde, Nottingham, Warwick, Bath and Imperial College.
 The Bristol activity focuses on multi-element ultrasonic sensor systems, covering NDE of both composite and metallic materials.

 A team from ACCIS and The Composites Centre at Imperial College London have been awarded a £6 million six-year programme grant by EPSRC to address a key limitation of current composites: their inherent brittleness.
 The aim of the project is to create a new generation of high performance, ductile fibre reinforced polymer composites capable of sustaining large deformations without breaking.
 The team is led by Professor Michael Wisnom (University of Bristol) and Professor Alexander Bismarck (Imperial College London), and supported by partners including BAE Systems, Dstl, Halliburton, Hexcel, Mouchel, Rolls-Royce and Vestas.
+Further information is available on the HiPerDuCT website.

 The £10 million EPSRC Centre for Innovative Manufacturing in Composites is led by the University of Nottingham in collaboration with Bristol, Manchester and Cranfield universities, and will investigate major research challenges including ways to make the next generation of composites low-cost, faster to manufacture and more sustainable.
 The goal is to turn research ideas into new products and processes ready for the marketplace, ensuring the maximum impact to the industries which are investing in the Centre.